Elder abuse is a significant threat to the health and well-being of older adults worldwide.

 The Office for Victims of Crime (OVC) has several elder fraud and abuse initiatives dedicated to ensuring that older victims of abuse, neglect, and financial exploitation have access to trauma-informed services and resources that protect their safety and confidentiality.

 Launched in 2020, the National Elder Fraud Hotline is a free resource created by OVC for people to report fraud against anyone age 60 or older.
 Callers are assigned a case manager who assists them in reporting the crime and connecting them with necessary resources.

 Through the Elder Justice Initiative, the Department of Justice is committed to combatting all forms of elder abuse and financial exploitation through enforcement actions, training and technical assistance resources, research, victim services, and public awareness.

-Elder abuse cases are often complex, requiring multiple resource systems to respond.
+Elder abuse is not an easy problem to address.
+The cases are often complex, requiring multiple resource systems to respond.
 Developing a multidisciplinary team (MDT) can be a solution for communities seeking to enhance their response to combat elder abuse and assist victims.
-Supported by OVC, the National Elder Abuse MDT Training and Technical Assistance Center provides case consultations, training, and technical assistance to MDTs throughout the country.
+Supported by OVC, the National Elder Abuse MDT Training and Technical Assistance Center provides case consultations, training, and technical assistance to MDTs nationwide.